dacadeorg/dacade-webapp/README.md

 ### 3. Guide on how to install it and how to run with the project connected to the firebase dummy database

+#### Step by step installation manual

+- copy the link from the repository https://github.com/dacadeorg/dacade-webapp/
+- usually the link to clone should go as follows: ``` git@github.com:dacadeorg/dacade-webapp.git ```
+- clone the repo with the link in your local machine, ideally in a new folder, with the command ```git clone [ repo link ]
+- install the dependencies running ```npm i``` (make sure to be using the right node version before installing the dependencies)
+- add the ```.env ``` file that is provided below and add it to the root folder in the repository
+- to run the application in the browser, initiate the local server with the command ```npm run dev ```

+#### Relevant commands

 ```bash
 # install dependencies